 At the end of a simulation run, Reports are generated detailing Time elements, Cost, Resources and Queues (waiting times associated with bottlenecks within the process).
 Here is about one-third of the Cost element.
-All of the Reports are included in the SeaCage100Final file which is available from the authors.
+All of the Reports are included in the SeaCage100Final file.